 If you find harmful insects like scales, aphids, or mites, a household spray bottle of water with some mild dish soap could be all you need.
 Orange TKO, an organic cleaner, works very well at a dilute rate.
 You can also find specially formulated Horticultural Soap products at local garden centers.
 Use a soft toothbrush to scrub away adherent scale insects and recheck in a week to see if another treatment is needed.
 If scale insects persist, the usual nursery treatment is a 1% solution of light horticultural oil.
 Learn more.

 Many citrus varieties can tolerate temperatures as low as 32 degrees for 2-3 hours.
 Even temperate locations can drop below freezing so it’s good to have a plan of action ready.
 Old fashioned Christmas lights (that produce some heat) can be effective, either alone or in combination with frost covers.
 Anti-transpirant sprays such as ‘Cloud Cover’ can also be effective when used according to directions.
 Straw mulches, cloth covers and even plastic sheeting can be combined as needed to provide the necessary level of protection.
-See this link for more on frost protection options:
+More on frost protection options.

 Problem Solver: Best Varieties for Indoor Growing

 By far, the Meyer Lemon is the most popular.
 Like all the lemons, it is easy to grow, prolific and does not need a lot of heat to ripen the fruit.
 The Meyer is slightly sweeter than the classic commercial varieties (Eureka and Lisbon).
 Its soft skin develops an orange hue when fruit is fully ripe, and its distinctive, mystical flavor combines lemon with a hint of tangerine.
 The Meyer lemon can be very productive, even indoors, and does not need a lot of heat to ripen the fruit.